Taiko2k/TauonMusicRemote/README.md

  ## How to test

-  - The remote API is not in Tauon master yet.
-You will need to setup Tauon Music Box from git and checkout the `remote` branch.
+  - You will need to be using Tauon Music Box v6.4.5 or greater.
+Enable the setting "Enable server for remote app" in Settings > Function > Page 4.
-  (Once you have Tauon Music Box from the "remote" branch running, no further setup is currently needed)